Reliable brand delivers a quality plant heating mat that is built to last.

 Mat sits at a slightly higher price point.

-Clear instructions make set up quick and simple.
+Clear instructions make setup quick and simple.
 Included thermostat allows you to set and regulate the temperature.
-Thermostat shows temperature in both Celsius and Fahrenheit.
 Plants typically sprout in about a week.
 Mat effectively keeps soil at a consistent temperature.

-LED lights in thermostat don't last very long, but thermostat is still readable without lights.
+LED lights in the thermostat don't last very long, but it is still readable without lights.

 Power cord is well hidden and doesn't obstruct use of the mat.
 Multilayered mat is waterproof and easy to wipe clean.
 Seeds sprout 2 to 5 days earlier than usual with this mat.
 Large 48 x 20-inch mat doesn't use too much energy.

 Power cord is on the shorter side.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Growing plants from seeds can be a challenge if you don't have optimal conditions, but not all of us live in warm climates or have heated greenhouses.
 Plant heating mats sit underneath trays of seedlings to warm the soil and provide a consistent temperature to promote germination.
 They're especially useful in areas where spring is chilly and there's a short growing season for summer veg and flowers.